MehulD96/Mehul/README.md

 You can click the Preview link to take a look at your changes.
 ---># 💫 About Me:

-👀 I’m interested in Machine learning WLAN and 5G.<br>
+👀 I’m interested in Web development, Machine learning WLAN and 5G.<br>
-👯 I’m looking to collaborate on software development, software testing, Automation and Data science.<br>🤝 I’m looking for help with Data science.<br>🌱 I’m currently learning Data science.<br>💬 Ask me about Python.<br>
+👯 I’m looking to collaborate on software development, software testing, Automation and Data science.<br>🤝 I’m looking for help with Data science.<br>🌱 I’m currently learning Full stack Data science.<br>💬 Ask me about Python.<br>

 ## 🌐 Socials: